 - It is a two-day program.

-- The MARTA station is only a five-to-ten-minute walk from campus.
+- The MARTA station is only a 5-to-8-minute walk from campus.

 Always hyphenate well-being.